greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="data_checksums"></a>data\_checksums

 Reports whether checksums are enabled for heap data storage in the database system.
-Checksums for heap data are enabled or disabled when the database system is initialized and cannot be changed.
+Checksums for heap data are enabled or deactivated when the database system is initialized and cannot be changed.

 Heap data pages store heap tables, catalog tables, indexes, and database metadata.
 Append-optimized storage has built-in checksum support that is unrelated to this parameter.